 I pondered what to do.
 It wasn’t fair that the publisher had sent me the magazine in good faith but wasn’t going to be paid for it.
 I also wanted to ensure that I received future issues without interruption.
 Frankly, I wondered if I had the fortitude to contact the publisher in order to attempt to resolve it.

 Notice that I said, “attempt to resolve it.”
 Overall recent experience had so numbed my expectations that I was doubtful of a successful outcome.
 How many phone calls would I need to make?
 How many times would I be transferred to the wrong person or department?
 Would I be cut off or hung up on?
 Would I be told to call another number and then another, only to be referred back to the first?
 Would I be able to understand and effectively communicate with the agent?
 Would they comprehend the situation and know what to do?
 Could I end up making matters worse?

 These questions permeated my mind, and they were all based on frustrating and fruitless experience.
 I gathered my resolve, actually blocking out time to focus on this formidable task.

 Thankfully, things got off to a good start when I quickly located a clearly labeled “subscription number” number in the magazine.
 It was a toll-free call, which was another bonus.
 Even so, I took a deep breath before I dialed the number.

 I began counting rings (an old habit).
 One ring, two… and it was answered!
 The agent was both pleasant and professional.
 She seemed happy to talk to me.
-She was easily understandable, speaking the same dialect of English as me.
+She was easily understandable, speaking the same dialect of English like me.
 I explained my dilemma and she immediately grasped it.
 No transfer, no pondering, no delays.
 “I can take care of it,” she said confidently.
 And she did.

-Pleasantly and effectively resolving an issue on the first call isn’t hard to do, but in my experience it is shockingly rare.
+Pleasantly and effectively resolving an issue on the first call isn’t hard to do, but in my experience, it is shockingly rare.